Opium Regie: Expansion of French opium production

 It was around the height of the Conquest of Cochinchina in 1861, shortly after the conclusion of the Second Opium War, that the French Empire began to implement a system of opium farming and trade leasing into French Cochinchina, the colony that would eventually become the southernmost colony of French Colonial Indochina.
-The Opium farming system, as it was known in this colony (the British and Dutch colonies also had farming systems), heavily integrated subcontractors on temporary basis' who would hold the Colonial warrant for opium.
+The Opium farming system, as it was known in this colony (the British and Dutch colonies also had farming systems), heavily integrated subcontractors on a temporary basis, who would hold the Colonial warrant for opium.
 The Empire leased a farm tract, and therein the monopoly for the opium trade in the colony, for an annual fee of 92,000 piastres to two French colonial farmers.
 However, in an act of rebellion, the indigenous population of the colony raided the farm and killed their employees.
 Opium trading posts were also raided and their storekeepers were killed.
 Within a year, the colonial government, unsatisfied with the earnings from the farm, repossessed the land and arrested the two farmers on the suspicion of defrauding the state.
 Meanwhile, the "illicit" opium coming in from Yunnan (which the French had ensured would be legalized within China during the Opium Wars), the Golden Triangle, and India was being sold at a cheaper market rate than government-sponsored opium.

 In 1864, the government moved away from the farm leasing system, and into an auction-bid system for opium farms and factories, where the government would award outright the winner of an auction, and in exchange, would collect taxes on that business.
 This system was known as Régie intérèse.
 Also in 1864, a Chinese company, Wang Tay, won the contract to construct the peninsula's first opium manufacturer in a place called Cholon.
 Following Wang Tay, the Chinese company of Fockien also developed an opium farm on the peninsula.